-Once an actor gives their deposit for a class they can audit the Acting and Commercial workshops as often as they like – at the teacher’s discretion.
+Once an actor gives their deposit for a class they may audit the Acting, Commercial and Hosting workshops as often as they like – at the teacher’s discretion.

 Students will be called by the class assistant two weeks before the start date of the workshop and will be confirmed.
 Once the student is confirmed , their deposit check will be deposited.
 If the student chooses to cancel out of the class in the next six days, their check will be credited to the next session of that class (and the next session only).
-They will lose their depositf if they cancel out seven days prior to the start of the class or do not attend the first night.
+They will lose their deposit if they cancel out seven days prior to the start of the class or do not attend the first night without making financial arrangements.

-If the student is unable to attend the first night of their workshop, they must send the balance of the money due to Carolyne Barry, five days prior to the start of the workshop or lose their deposit and place in the class.
+If a student is unable to attend the first night of their workshop, they must send the balance of the money due to Kimberly Jürgen, five days prior to the start of the workshop or lose their deposit and place in the class.

-If, for any reason, you choose to cancel out of the class after the first night, (except for the Packaging Class) you have 24 hours to contact Carolyne Barry in writing and your balance will be refunded.
-After that first 24 hours you can not cancel out of any workshop.
+If, for any reason, you choose to cancel out of the class after the first night, you have 24 hours to contact Kimberly Jürgen in writing and your balance (less the deposit) will be refunded.
+After that first 24 hours you cannot receive a refund if you cancel out of any workshop.